tsak/coronacount/README.md

 Please panic!

-Checking major news sites for number of mentions of the word "Corona".
+Checking major news sites for number of mentions of the phrase "Corona", "Covid-19" or "Sars-Cov-2".

 See for yourself at [cc.tsak.net](https://cc.tsak.net)